AnonymousX86/Python-Password/README.md

 3. Program is working in loop, so it will continue working unless you will close the windows or select `Exit` option.

-oIf you want to help me improve this program, please contact me via Discord: `Anonymous©#7296`, or this repo's issues.
+If you want to help me improve this program, please contact me via Discord: `Anonymous©#7296`, or this repo's issues.

 ### Thanks for all of your help!